 The amount of time a site takes to load has a serious role to play in SEO.
 Once you achieve a good load speed on your website, you will see the bounce rate reduce drastically.
 There are a number of ways to improve website load speed that include; caching, slicing images, using the content delivery network, among others.
 There are also several WordPress plugins that can help you improve the site load speed.
 If your website takes more than 10 seconds to load you should work on improving the speed.

 5) WordPress Internal Linking

-You should create the internal links based on relevance in order to promote related content.
-WordPress tags area great way to improve your internal linking.
-You should add related posts at the bottom of the posts using a plugin or as a feature in your theme as anther ingenue way of linking your posts.
-For you to leverage on 'related posts feature' posts should have well written titles that helps improve the click through rate.
+You should create internal links based on relevance to promote related content.
+WordPress tags are a great way to improve your internal linking.
+You should add related posts at the bottom of the posts using a plugin or as a feature in your theme as another ingenue way of linking your posts.
+For you to leverage on 'related posts feature' posts should have well-written titles that help improve the click-through rate.

 6) Fix Broken Links on your Site